-The financial statements of the Group and of the Bank have been prepared in accordance with Malaysian Financial Reporting Standards ("MFRSs"), International Financial Reporting Standards and the requirements of Companies Act, 1965 in Malaysia.
+The financial statements of the Group and of the Bank have been prepared in accordance with Malaysian Financial Reporting Standards ("MFRSs"), International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia.

-Pursuant to paragraph 13 of the Guidelines on Classification and Impairment Provision for Loans/Financing, Bank Negara Malaysia ("BNM") via its letter dated 4 February 2014 requires all banking institutions to maintain in aggregate, collective impairment provision and regulatory reserve of no less than 1.2% over the total outstanding loan/financing, net of individual impairment provision.
-The Bank has complied with the minimum requirement of the BNM's directive as at 31 December 2016.
+Pursuant to paragraph 13 of the Guidelines on Classification and Impairment Provision for Loans/Financing, Bank Negara Malaysia ("BNM") via its letter dated 4 February 2014 requires all banking institutions to maintain in aggregate, collective impairment provision and regulatory reserve of no less than 1.2% over the total outstanding loans/financing, net of individual impairment provision.
+The Bank has complied with the minimum requirement of the BNM's directive as at 31 December 2017.